renpy/renpy/sphinx/source/testcases.rst

 There is no equivalent for code being executed before the tests happens, since such code can be put inside a python block at the beginning of the testcase.

+The :func:`is_in_test` function is helpful to know whether a test is currently executing or not.

 Test statements
 ===============
 .. give an example for each one